terser/html-minifier-terser/README.md

 If you have chunks of markup you would like preserved, you can wrap them `<!-- htmlmin:ignore -->`.

+### Minifying JSON-LD

+You can minify script tags with JSON-LD by setting the option `{ processScripts: ['application/ld+json'] }`.
+Note that this minification is very rudimentary, it is mainly useful for removing newlines and excessive whitespace.

 ### Preserving SVG tags

 SVG tags are automatically recognized, and when they are minified, both case-sensitivity and closing-slashes are preserved, regardless of the minification settings used for the rest of the file.